gchumillas/firebase-auth-example/README.md

 This application illustrates how to authenticate using various service providers, such as Google, Facebook or Twitter.

-The application is available in the following address:
+The application is available at the following address:
 https://authexample-b84c8.firebaseapp.com/